DokySp/how-to-install-wordpress-kr/readme.md

 Point a web browser to start the installation script.

 - If you placed the WordPress files in the root directory, you should visit: `http://example.com/wp-admin/install.php`
 - If you placed the WordPress files in a subdirectory called `blog`, for example, you should visit: `http://example.com/blog/wp-admin/install.php`

 #### Setup configuration file

 If WordPress can’t find the `wp-config.php` file, it will tell you and offer to try to create and edit the file itself.
 (You can also do this directly by loading `wp-admin/setup-config.php` in your web browser.)
-WordPress will ask you the database details and write them to a new `wp-config.php file`.
-If this works, you can go ahead with the installation; otherwise, go back and [create, edit, and upload the `wp-config.php` file yourself (step 3)](Step-3:-wp-config.php-설정하기).
+WordPress will ask you the database details and write them to a new `wp-config.php` file.
+If this works, you can go ahead with the installation; otherwise, go back and [create, edit, and upload the wp-config.php file yourself (step 3)](Step-3:-wp-config.php-설정하기).

 ![---](https://i0.wp.com/wordpress.org/support/files/2018/10/install-step3_v47.png?resize=784%2C563&ssl=1)